 Current Performance: Potential life lost: the premature death rate (PDR) for those under age 75 is the number of deaths to residents under age 75 per 100,000 persons age-adjusted to the 2000 U.S. standard population.
-The indicator is the rate of heart disease.
+The rate is per the top three leading causes of premature death.